overture-stack/SONG/song-docs/source/introduction.rst

 What is SONG?
 ======================

-SONG is a metadata and validation system used to quickly and reliably track genome metadata scattered across multiple Cloud storage systems.
+SONG is a robust metadata and validation system used to quickly and reliably track genome metadata scattered across multiple Cloud storage systems.
-In the field of genomics and bioinformatics, metadata managed by simple storage solutions such as spreadsheets and text files require significant time and effort to maintain reliable metadata.
+In the field of genomics and bioinformatics, metadata managed by simple solutions such as spreadsheets and text files require significant time and effort to maintain reliable metadata.
 With several metadata submitters and thousands of genomic files, tracking the state of metadata and their associations can become a nightmare.
 The purpose of SONG is to minimize human intervention by imposing rules and structure to metadata, which as a result produces high quality and reliable metadata with a minimal amount of effort.